WVUHPC/2018-Lesson_2/_episodes/07-cython.md

 Until now, we have not change the function `SieveOfEratosthenes(n)` from the original used on our first episode.
 We can get another boost in performance by using "typed variables".

-In python, you can use variables to store all sort of types and changing them during execution, for example you can declare `a=1` and later change it into `a='one'`.
+In python, you can use variables to store all sort of types and changing them during execution, for example, you can declare `a=1` and later change it into `a='one'`.
-That kind of flexibility is very welcome on a interpreted language but it comes with high performance overhead.
+That kind of flexibility is very welcome on an interpreted language but it comes with high-performance overhead.
 Without knowing the type of variables in advance, the interpreter cannot produce on-the-fly the kind of optimized code that a programming language like C can produce.

 In Cython, you can declare the type of variables with a minimal change on the code.
 Make a copy of `sieve_ct.pyx` as `sieve_st.pyx` and add this line inside the function definition: